 check the wording of your Canadian policy, call and ask for clarification if feel you need it, and this is NOT a binding statement (I'm not authorised to make one, nor licensed to give 'personal advice' - see how tricky this business is?), BUT as I understand it, as you state it, someone in those circumstances, generally, should be covered.

 As far as I can see, you're a licensed motorcycle rider with a valid license, and an IDP (really just a translation of your license).

 If you want to be doubly sure - ring the assistance line/call centre and ask.

-A workmate just got back from Vietnam and says the traffic is crazy - take care. about 3 years ago
+A workmate just got back from Vietnam and says the traffic is crazy - take care. over 3 years ago

 If you're not feeling well it's best to speak to one of our EA teams.
 You can check for the right number on this page; http://helpdesk.worldnomads.com.au/customer/en_au/portal/articles/1908667-who-to-call-for-help-in-an-emergency